udkyo/lup/README.md

 ### Hiding terms

-You can prevent terms from being used in a command by hiding them with -: e.g. `lup @-:0..10@ echo "Iteration @1@"` will echo the iteration 10 times, note you can still refer to these by index in a later backref.
+You can prevent terms from being used in a command by opening the block with -: e.g. `lup @-:0..10@ echo "Iteration @1@"` will echo the iteration 10 times, note you can still refer to these by index in a later backref.
 This can be helpful if you need to change the order commands run in.

+Consider this somewhat ridiculous example:

+`lup echo @1,2@ @3,4@ @5,6@`

+The 8 combinations are echoed in sequence from "1 3 5" through to "2 4 6", with the first group being the outermost loop - the first 4 results will **start** with 1, and the last 4 results will **start** with 2

+To switch this so that @1,2@ is the innermost loop, we could reverse the order the blocks appear in, and reference them in reverse order using backrefs:

+`lup @-:5,6@ @-:3,4@ @-:1,2@ echo @3@ @2@ @1@`

+With this change, @-:5,6@ is the outermost loop - the first 4 results will **end** with 5, and the final 4 will **end** with 6.

 ### Ranges